 - gender inclusivity in fisheries management.

-The Southeast Asia Regional Innovation Fund for Fishing (SEA-RIFF) complements other parts of the program.
-New ideas that arise during the program can be funded if they align with the overall program goal and outcomes.
+The Southeast Asia Regional Innovation Fund for Fishing (SEA-RIFF) funds innovative ideas that are not covered under other Program components, provided they align with the overall Program goal and outcomes.